fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_16.jpg)

-Figure 11.16: Mean score using logistic regression
+Caption: Mean score using logistic regression

 These numbers represent accuracy.
 A mean score of `0.977706` means that the logistic regression model is classifying